‘Alaskan Bush People’ Sisters Rain & Snowbird Brown Celebrate Birthday Week In Style

 Rain and Birdy dressed for the occasion, too.
 They ditched their usual thermal jackets for lighter, more fashionable clothes.
 Birdy wore a dark grey vest over a black top and black skinny jeans, while Rain opted for a bright red jacket and light pink top.
 Because Alaskan Bush People fans are used to seeing the girls in the wild, it’s certainly a nice surprise to see them looking like fashionable young ladies.

 Snowbird, or Birdy as she’s fondly called, turned 23 on Saturday.
 Rain previously greeted her sister in a separate post, referring to Birdy as “basically her wife.”
-While this confused many Alaskan Bush People fans, it is worth noting that the two sisters have a very close relationship despite their 8-year age gap.
+While this confused many Alaskan Bush People fans, it is worth noting that the two sisters have a very close relationship despite their eight-year age gap.
 Rain also responded to bashers by stating that her statement was just an inside “joke.”

 “Learn to take a joke, it’ll make your life better,” Rain Brown replied to a fan’s bitter comment.